 You can now cruise the waterways around the London Stadium, which includes the Old River Lea, City Mill River and St Thomas Creek, without needing to book first.
-But you will need to book passage through some of the lock onto The Thames.
+But you will need to book passage through some of the locks onto The Thames.

 To book your passage through Carpenters Road, City Mill or Three Mills Lock please log into your boating account and go to our booking your passage option.

 You must book seven days in advance of your travel.
 But you can book passage more than one year in advance.
 Passage is available 9.30am to 4.30pm Monday to Friday, except when the locks are closed for maintenance, events or unsafe weather conditions.
 Check our stoppages section for any planned or emergency closures.